 Offering costs consisted of legal, accounting, and other expenses incurred through the balance sheet date that were directly related to the Initial Public Offering.
 The Company complies with the requirements of the ASC 340-10-S99-1 and SEC Staff Accounting Bulletin ("SAB") Topic 5A-"Expenses of Offering".
 Offering costs consist principally of professional and registration fees incurred through the balance sheet date that are related to the Initial Public Offering.
-Offering costs are charged to shareholders' equity or the statement of operations based on the relative value of the Public Warrants and the Private Placement Warrants to the proceeds received from the Units sold upon the completion of the Initial Public Offering.
-Accordingly, on December 31, 2021 offering costs totaling \$13,157,186 (consisting of \$2,446,000 of underwriting fee, \$9,780,500 of deferred underwriting fee and \$930,686 of other offering costs) were recognized with \$781,595 included in the statement of operations as an allocation for the Public Warrants and the Private Placement Warrants.
+Offering costs are charged to shareholders' deficit or the statements of operations based on the relative value of the Public Warrants and the Private Placement Warrants to the proceeds received from the Units sold upon the completion of the Initial Public Offering.
+Accordingly, on December 31, 2021 offering costs totaling \$13,157,186 (consisting of \$2,446,000 of underwriting fee, \$9,780,500 of deferred underwriting fee and \$930,686 of other offering costs) were recognized with \$781,595 included in the statements of operations as an allocation for the Public Warrants and the Private Placement Warrants.
+No offering costs were incurred for the year ended December 31, 2022.